Royal Capitol Plaza

 No analysis available

-Sewer is almost certainly included in maintenance fees.
-MLS data shows 19/20 listings with SEWER checked, and remarks directly state maintenance fee includes sewer.
-Evidence is highly consistent and building-wide, with no meaningful sign of a correction needed.
+Sewer inclusion is almost certainly part of the maintenance fee.
+Current MLS data shows 19 of 20 listings with SEWER checked, and remarks directly state the fee includes sewer.
+This is strong building-wide evidence with broad consistency across listings.

-Water is strongly supported as a maintenance-fee inclusion.
-MLS data shows 19/20 listings with WATER checked, and multiple remarks explicitly note water in the fee includes language.
-The evidence is broad across listings and strongly consistent.
+Water is very strongly supported as included in the maintenance fee.
+Current MLS data shows 19 of 20 listings with WATER checked, and remarks explicitly mention the fee includes water.
+The consistency across many listings suggests a stable building-level feature.

 No analysis available